elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

 ## Exercise: Generate a caption or transcript to a sample video

 You can download [the sample video](HERE) from the course website or record a 1-2 minute video on your smartphone or laptop to use.
->[!CAUTION]
+!!! warning
->Ensure you do not record anyone without their permission!
+    Ensure you do not record anyone without their permission!

 #### OpenAI Whisper tutorial

 The following cheat sheet explains several ways of achieving a LLM-generated transcription.
 These are:

-Recommended: Using the SciLifeLab serve instance of Whisper (recommended, easy)
+- Recommended: Using the SciLifeLab serve instance of Whisper (recommended, easy)
-Independent: Using an on-device GUI such as Whisper Transcription Challenge mode: Installing your own local instance of Whisper
+- Independent: Using an on-device GUI such as Whisper Transcription
+- Challenge mode: Installing your own local instance of Whisper

 <iframe src="TRANSCRIPT CHEATSHEET" width="640" height="360" allow="autoplay"></iframe>